Travel agents do not need a licence to operate in Western Australia.

 AFTA has developed a voluntary industry-led accreditation scheme.
 The scheme is referred to as the Australian Federation of Travel Agents (AFTA) Travel Accreditation Scheme (ATAS).

-ATAS has also established an ATAS Code Compliance Monitoring Committee which deals complaints about participants and recommends sanctions such as suspension or revocation of ATAS membership.
+AFTA has also established an AFTA Code Compliance Monitoring Committee which deals complaints about participants and recommends sanctions such as suspension or revocation of AFTA membership.

 Consumers are still able to lodge complaints about travel agents with Consumer Protection.

-Optional insolvency insurance products are available to ATAS members.
+Optional insolvency insurance products are available to AFTA members.

 For further information visit the AFTA website.

 Consumer Protection's Licensing Advice Line 1300 304 064

 Travel and the ACL

 Learn more about your rights and responsibilities with the quick reference tool